A sharp uniform-in-time error estimate for Stochastic Gradient Langevin Dynamics: Main results

 with $\mu$, $\sigma$ being positive constants. \item[(d)] (boundedness) $b^{\xi} - b$ is uniformly bounded, namely,

 \end{itemize} Moreover, the coefficient $L$, $L_2$, $\mu$, $\sigma$ are independent of $\xi$ and $d$. \end{assumption}

 In condition (a), the Lipschitz constant $L$ is the upper bound of the spectrum norm (largest singular value) of the Jacobian matrix and it is insensitive to the dimension $d$.
 In \eqref{eq:lipJacob} in condition (b), we have put $d^{-1/2}$ in the constant and assumed $L_2$ to be independent of $d$.
 The intuition is that the left hand side is the spectral norm of the Jacobian matrix, which can be assumed to be insensitive to $d$ while $|x-y|$ scales like $\sqrt{d}$.
-As we shall later, putting such a scaling can make the bounds of the relative entropy and Fisher information linear in $d$ (see our discussion at the end of Section \ref{subsec:moredis}), which is the correct scaling.
+It is in fact unnatural to assume this for every $x, y$ to hold.
+It will be more natural to assume $\E|\nabla b^{\xi}(X) - \nabla b^{\xi}(Y)|^2 \leq L_2^2 d^{-1}\E |X - Y|^2$ for random variables $X, Y$ whose distributions are close to being isotropic.
+Such an assumption, however, requires the distribution of the arguments and is thus difficult to use.
+The simple assumption \eqref{eq:lipJacob} shall be reasonable in the average sense and therefore we believe it captures the correct scaling.
+As we shall later, putting such a factor can make the bounds of the relative entropy and Fisher information linear in $d$ (see our discussion at the end of Section \ref{subsec:moredis}), which is the correct scaling.
 This is a difference from the result in \cite{mou2019improved}.